Skip to content

 How to find effective keywords . . . and categories

-Just knowing you need effective keywords isn’t going to help you much.
-To find those keywords think logically – use common sense.
+Just knowing you need effective keywords isn’t going to be of much help.
+To find those keywords, think logically; use common sense.

 1. What is your book about?